-In January 2021 I was awarded Arts Council England Developing Your Creative Practice project funding, affording me the time & resources to develop new trajectories in my arts practice focusing on sustainability within building & artistic production.
+In 2021 I was awarded an Arts Council England Developing Your Creative Practice grant, affording me the time & resources to develop new trajectories in my arts practice focusing on sustainability within building & artistic production.

-This work included: studying Earthship design, studying at the School of Natural Building, completing short courses at Brighton Permaculture, practical experiments with cob, wattle & daube, foraged & found materials.
-In addition to this I assisted Mathew French's Chalk House and worked with artist & lime plaster Jue Sota to learn plastering skills.
+This work included: studying Earthship design, enrolling at the School of Natural Building, completing short courses at Brighton Permaculture, practical experiments with cob, wattle & daube, foraged & found materials.

-I have developed projects with Custom Locavore Community Garden, Mother House Studios, artist Daniella Valz Gen and established a new production company called Cosmic Constructions with Isabel Pina Ferrier.
+I have developed projects with Custom Locavore Community Garden, Mother House Studios, artist Daniella Valz Gen and established a new production company called Cosmic Constructions with Isabel Pina Ferreira.

-Our work with Cosmic Constructions also includes peer learning opportunities under the frame of Learning the Long Way.
-The focus of this is encouraging & empowering more women & LGBTQIA+ people to participate in the realms of building & making.
+Our work as Cosmic Constructions also includes peer learning opportunities under the frame of Learning the Long Way, which focuses on encouraging & empowering more women & LGBTQIA+ people to participate in the realms of building & making.
 The project is underpinned by the ethos that it's good to do stuff together; benefiting our mental & physical health.

 As well as developing skills for survival in a post-capitalist society, I am also considering how new professional partnerships can be re-contextulised when placed within artistic contexts to subvert hierarchical systems and embody the 'trickster' within society and performance-art histories.